CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/monster_scientist/entity.md

 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Classification</b></span> <kbd  class="tooltip" data-tooltip="choices">classify</kbd> :
-Set the class of the spawned entity.
+Set the class of the spawned {{ entname }}.
 Think of how even though zombies and human grunts, by default, both are the players' enemies, yet have a dislike for and attack each other as well.
 This relation is created through the respective classes of the two entity types.
 For a complete table of how different classes react to each other, see [monster class relation table](https://wiki.svencoop.com/Class_Relationship_Table).
 <div class="accordion">
 <input type="checkbox" id="accordion-3" name="accordion-checkbox" hidden>
 <label class="accordion-header" for="accordion-3">